tribblix/build/patches/openjdk23/README.txt

 * illuminate doesn't work
 * test suite doesn't run at all

+23+11

+Extensive rework of NativeCompilation.gmk, the hunk we want is now in make/common/native/DebugSymbols.gmk

+The file make/scripts/compare_exceptions.sh.incl is now empty, so don't try and patch it

+os::pd_remap_memory() has been removed os::pd_map_memory() os::pd_unmap_memory() have been centralized into os_posix

 23+10

 Patch noise; much of it associated with cleaning up the 64-bit